msft-mirror-aosp/platform.compatibility.cdd/3_software/3_8_user-interface-compatibility.md

 applications when a device connected to a power source is idle or docked in a desk dock.
-Android Watch devices MAY implement screen savers, but other types of device implementations SHOULD include support for screen savers and provide a settings option for users toconfigure screen savers in response to the `android.settings.DREAM_SETTINGS` intent.
+Android Watch devices MAY implement screen savers, but other types of device implementations SHOULD include support for screen savers and provide a settings option for users to configure screen savers in response to the `android.settings.DREAM_SETTINGS` intent.

 ### 3.8.12\.
 Location